-To apply for grant funding from the Peace with Justice Program, the applicant must be a United Methodist local church in the North Carolina Annual Conference or an ecumenical group / organization working with and through a local United Methodist congregation.
+Any United Methodist local church in the North Carolina Conference or ecumenical group / organization working with and through a local United Methodist congregation is eligible to apply for a grant.

 Applicants must work toward achieving at least one of the following objectives: